yoursunny/NDNts/packages/web-bluetooth-transport/README.md

 **SC characteristic** enables server-to-client transmission.
 Its UUID is 972f9527-0d83-4261-b95d-b1b2fc73bde4.
 The client should enable notifications on this characteristic.
-To transmit a packet from server to client, the server shall write a value to this characteristic, then initiate a notification.
+To transmit a packet from server to client, the server shall write a value to this characteristic, then post a notification.